akuzko/flatter-extensions/README.md

 #### Transactions

 With `:active_record` extension you should mainly use `apply(params)` method for updating or creating your models via mappers.
-It wraps whole saving process (both writing values and saving) in a transaction.
+It wraps whole saving process (writing values, validation and saving) in a transaction.
 The reason for this is that your mappings may have custom db-mutating writers, and if saving fails, such mutations should be rolled back.
+However, `save` method is also wrapped in transaction and will return `false` if any mapper in processing chain will fail to save it's target.
+This might happen due to DB constraints, for example.

 ## Development